Exrun94/SG-CRUD-APP/README.md

 ## Description

 This app allows you to add 'mockup' products with Name, Price, Currency and Image.
-An images gallery load are fetched automatically based on input via [Unsplash] API React components are build using [styled-components] You can also play with Firebase deployed [Project Demo]
+The images gallery is fetched automatically based on input via [Unsplash] API.
+React components are build using [styled-components] You can also play with Firebase deployed [Project Demo]

+## Instructions

+**Permissions**
+To Enable/Disable C-R-U-D

 ## Features